 And if you want to take a step away from the sand and ocean, there’s a public park right beside the beach with picnic seats and barbecue hotplates.

 When you’re ready to take a break from the water, head over to St. Mary’s Cathedral on College Street.
 Here you will find the birthplace of Catholic Christianity in Australia, and inside you can see an exhibition on the history of Catholicism in the country.

 The Cathedral was first built in 1851, but it caught fire and was destroyed in 1865.
 It wasn’t until 2000 that the modern-day building was finally completed when the spires were built.

-Glebe is a Sydney suburb that has wide, tree-lined streets, well-preserved colonial architecture and pieces of inner-Sydney bohemia.
-The area was originally part of the 400 acre Glebe Estate given to the Anglican Church in 1790, and is home to the “largest stock of Victorian cottages and terraces, grouped in the same townscape, to be found in Australia” from the 1800s.
+Glebe is a Sydney suburb that has wide, tree-lined streets, well-preserved colonial architecture, and pieces of inner-Sydney bohemia.
+The area was originally part of the 400 acres Glebe Estate given to the Anglican Church in 1790 and is home to the “largest stock of Victorian cottages and terraces, grouped in the same townscape, to be found in Australia” from the 1800s.

 Head there on a Saturday to stroll down the wonderful markets that sell clothing, arts, crafts and so much more—a great place to find unique souvenirs or gifts for friends and family back home.

 In addition to the shops, they have food stalls and musicians playing.
 And if you’re not there on a Saturday, there are plenty of bookstores, cafés and art galleries that you can see—you’ll be busy for hours.
 Hungry?
 Glebe is known as one of the best go-to places for a variety of ethnic restaurants, from Indian, Thai, and Italian, to Nepalese and Dutch-Indonesian, to name a few.